 Charter: The Curriculum Committee reviews and recommends new courses, new programs, modifications to existing courses and programs, and graduation requirements in support of the College mission.
-Curricular recommendations follow the prescribed on-campus processes which may include presentation to the District Technical Review Workgroup-Instruction (DTRW-I) and thereafter submission to the Board of Trustees for approval.
+Curricular recommendations follow the prescribed on-campus processes which may include presentation to the District Council on Curriculum and Instruction and thereafter submission to the Board of Trustees for approval.
 All revised and new curriculum is submitted to the State Chancellor's Office for chaptering and/or approval.